edthena/policies/privacy.md

 privacy policy or would like to contact us for any reason, you may reach us at
 <privacy@edthena.com>.

-Effective Date: January 3, 2018.
+Effective Date: February 2, 2018.